soniasltan/Project-3---The-Shelter-People/README.md

 -	App is meant to raise awareness about the cats + showcase the cats

 Suggested pages:
-1. Nav bar: Home/Cats/Contact/About/Login
+1. Nav bar: Home/Cats/Contact/About/Sign up/Login
-2. Home page A short intro about the shelter, the location of the shelter, + layout of the cages
+2. Home page: A short intro about the shelter and the location of the shelter
-3. Cats page: displays the cats (name, cage, image, description, adoptable, gender) and filter for adoption
+3. Cats page: Displays the cats (name, cage, image, description, adoptable, gender)
-4. Contact Page: Link to theshelterpeople’s insta? @theshelterpeople_sg + address + map
+4. Contact Page: Link to theshelterpeople’s instagram at @theshelterpeople_sg + address + map
-5. About page: Explain more about the team behind the website, i.e. GA SEI-32 Group + TheShelterPeople?
+5. About page: Explain more about the team behind the website, i.e. GA SEI-32 Group + TheShelterPeople
+6. Sign up page: Sign up
-6. Login Page for:
+7. Login Page for:
 a.
-Admin: login page for admin to edit/add/delete pages (cats+blog).
-Only admin can do so, we don’t want people from outside meddling with the pages and cat list
+Admin: Login page for admin to edit/add/delete cats.
+Only admin can do so, we don’t want people from outside meddling with the pages and cat list.
+b.
+User: Login to be able to leave a comment.

 ### Technology Used